 A few aspects of the video also made us skeptical.
 For example, around the 20-second mark, the video shows a woman who is supposedly Arthur’s wife, Ruth Hickenlooper.
 However, this woman also appears to be the mother of American Ninja Warrior host Matt Iseman:

-Coincidentally, Joan Iseman also “competed” during the Daytona episode of American Ninja Warrior — though it appears that the competition was a farce:
+Coincidentally, Joan Iseman also “competed” during the Daytona episode of American Ninja Warrior, although that competition looked to be something of a farce:

-It appears that deceptive edits were used at the end of the video to make it appear as if Iseman’s mother had completed the course.
+Deceptive edits were likely used at the end of the video to make it appear as if Iseman’s mother had completed the course.
 Changes in sleeve position and nail polish color, however, indicate that a different person actually completed the course before Iseman was edited in at the end of the video.
 The following comparison shows the actual athlete with a light green nail polish and rolled up sleeves (left) and a picture of Iseman’s mother with long sleeves and dark nail polish (right) on the victory stage:

-We have not been able to find the sources for either of these photographs.
-However, we’re skeptical that these images truly show an 81-year-old athlete.
-Although this person’s face appears to belong to an 81-year-old, the rest of their body does not have any of the wrinkles you’d expect to see an octogenarian.
+We have not been able to find the sources for either of these photographs, but we were skeptical that they truly showed an 81-year-old athlete.
+Although the subject’s face seemingly belongs to an 81-year-old man, the rest of his body did not bear any of the wrinkles you’d expect to see an octogenarian.

-The announcers in the video also called Arthur Hickenlooper a “bit of a local legend” who still competes in (and wins) athletic competitions in Denver.
+The announcers in the video also called Arthur Hickenlooper a “bit of a local legend” who still competed in (and won) athletic competitions in Denver.
 However, we found no record of an 81-year-old Arthur Hickenlooper competing in Colorado (or anywhere else).
-Arthur’s name may be a nod to Colorado Governor John Hickenlooper.
+Arthur’s name may have been a nod to Colorado Governor John Hickenlooper.

 The idea of dressing up a younger athlete in an “old man” costume is not new.
 Thrillist published a video in July 2016 which purportedly showed an elderly weight lifting at Muscle Beach in Santa Monica.
 That video included footage of the prosthetics that were applied to Kenneth Leverich, a former Junior Olympic weightlifter, to make him appear as if he were an old man.
 We suspect a similar process was used to create “Arthur Hickenlooper” for American Ninja Warrior: